Shabani005/hlang/README.md

 > [!WARNING]
 > Uninished, Not meant to be used by others.
 ----------

-simple interpreter implemented in C.
+## Simple Interpreter implemented in C.

 Usage:
 ```